-This project would reconfigure the existing system interchange to alleviate the bottleneck between I-290/IL-53 and I-90.
+This project would reconfigure the existing system interchange to alleviate the bottleneck between I-290/Illinois Route 53 and I-90.

-I-294 Interchange Addition (IDOT, RSP ID# 22)
+I-294/I-57 Interchange Addition (IDOT, RSP ID# 22)

-This project would construct a full interchange between I-294 and I-57, improving accessibility to and from the south suburbs and improving north-south regional travel.
+This project would construct a full-access interchange between I-294 and I-57, improve accessibility to and from the south suburbs, and improve north-south regional travel.
 The project has been divided into two phases.
-The first phase involves construction of new ramps to connect northbound I-57 to northbound I-294 and southbound I-294 to southbound I-57, as well as an entrance and exit ramp from I-294 to 147th Street.
-Phase 2 involves the remaining interchange connections.
+The first phase involves constructing new ramps to connect northbound I-57 to northbound I-294 and southbound I-294 to southbound I-57.
+It also would construct an entrance and exit ramp from I-294 to 147th Street.
+The second phase of the project involves the remaining interchange connections.